CBDOO at your service

 CBDX: an unclear composition

-Nevertheless, sellers are not revealing anything about its composition, and we don't know which terpenes or cannabinoids are used to make the product.
+Nevertheless, the sellers don't reveal anything about its composition, so we don't know which terpenes or cannabinoids are used to make the product.

 Hypothetical and incomplete effects